bluegenes/2022-paper-protein-kmers/manuscript.md

     [ctitusbrown](https://twitter.com/ctitusbrown)<br>
   <small>
-     Department of Population Health and Reproduction, University of California, Davis · Funded by Moore Foundation GBMF4551
+     Department of Population Health and Reproduction, University of California, Davis · Funded by Grant GBMF4551 from the Gordon and Betty Moore Foundation; Grant R01HG007513 from the NIH NHGRI; Grant 2018911 from the NSF; Grant R03OD030596 from the NIH Common Fund
   </small>